-Rules within the classroom are outlined clearly, simply and consistently.
+Expectations within the classroom are outlined clearly, simply and consistently.
 Role-modelling and positive reinforcement of appropriate behaviour are used throughout the program.
-The teachers review expectations to ensure that they are age appropriate (meaning that they recognize differences in age, temperament and experience, and anticipates each child's unique needs).
-Discipline techniques in the Preschool classroom vary, depending on the situation.
+The educators review expectations to ensure that they are age appropriate (meaning that they recognize differences in age, temperament and experience, and anticipates each child's unique needs).
+Guidance techniques in the playschool classroom vary, depending on the situation.
 At all times the child's dignity will be respected.
 Physical punishment by the teachers or parent helper(s) is prohibited in the Playschool.
 Hitting or pinching, for example, is not permitted.
 Similarly, mental and emotional abuse of a student is prohibited.
 The use of demeaning language is not permitted.
-Any disciplinary action taken must be reasonable in the circumstances.
+Any guiding action taken must be reasonable in the circumstances.

-23.3 Positive Problem-Solving Techniques (P.S.T)
+Positive Problem-Solving Techniques (P.S.T)

-Positive P.S.T. is employed.
-The problem is identified and then discussed with the children.
-Their feelings are acknowledged.
+We employ Positive Problem-Solving Techniques (P.S.T.).
+The problem is identified and then discussed with the children while acknowledging their feelings.
 Alternative possibilities of conflict resolution can be presented by the child and/or teacher, and can be discussed.
 Alternative solutions may include re-direction of children's activity, providing choices of activities and/or spaces, or ignoring the behaviour when appropriate.
 Role-modelling and positive reinforcement of appropriate behaviour are also utilized.